What is an EWS1 form?

 Would the property value be affected if the EWS requires remedial works to remove the fire risk?

-The EWS1 form is completed by a qualified professional, in line with government guidance.
+The EWS1 form is completed by a qualified professional.

 Does every building require an EWS1 form?